-Brightfield imagery: the cursor shows standard RGB values ranging from 0-255.

-- Fluorescence PhenoImager HT or Fusion imagery (without unmixing): the cursor shows one value for each filter band.
+- Brightfield imagery: the cursor shows standard RGB values ranging from 0-255. - Fluorescence PhenoImager HT or Fusion imagery (without unmixing): the cursor shows one value for each filter band.
 The value is in the range from 0-255 for standard 8-bit images.
-For PhenoImager HT images in Extended Range format, the reported values are equivalent to what a standard image would show, but can exceed 255 to take advantage of the extended range.
-When this occurs, an "above target" message will display at the bottom of the cursor and a "+" will display next to the channel with counts above 255.
-If the pixel at the current position of your cursor is saturated, in the panel the text of the component name and its value will display red followed by a red asterisk. - Unmixed Fluorescence imagery: the cursor shows normalized counts for each unmixed component.
+For PhenoImager HT images in Extended Range format, the reported values are equivalent to what a standard image would show but can exceed 255 to take advantage of the extended range.
+When this occurs, an "above target" message will be displayed at the bottom of the cursor and a "+" will be displayed next to the channel with value above 255.
+If the pixel at the current position of the cursor is saturated, in the panel the text of the component name and its count value will display red followed by a red asterisk.
+Components are sorted by increasing emission wavelength.

+• Unmixed Fluorescence imagery or PhenoCycler® imagery: the cursor shows normalized counts for each component.
 The normalization takes into account exposure times.
 This means that the values are comparable between scans acquired with different exposure times.
 The same normalization is performed by default in inForm software.
-See Chapter 3.13 Whole Slide Multispectral Unmixing for more information.
-Note that the "above target" and "saturated" messages shown for images without unmixing are not shown for all unmixed image formats.
-To check for saturation, review the images without unmixing.
+Components are sorted by increasing emission wavelength unless acquired with the PhenoCycler platform, in which case components are sorted alphabetically.